 The best practices are based on the Strict recommendations settings of the Configuration Analyzer.

-• A higher phishing threshold value results in stricter actions for phishing detections.
+- A higher phishing threshold means more sensitivity for applying machine learning models to messages for determining a phishing verdict.
 Since phishing attacks are still the number one method of gaining access to an environment, you should not risk lowering this threshold.

 Policy,Users